cereal2nd/home-assistant.io/source/_integrations/velbus.markdown

 The interface USB devices are automatically detected and shown in a list.
 Select the correct USB interface from the list and click on submit.

-There will be a connection test to make sure the connection is working, and if its working the integration will be added to Home Assistant.
+There will be a connection test to make sure the connection is working, and if it's working the integration will be added to Home Assistant.

 ### TCP/IP

 The TCP/IP connection is a way to connect to the Velbus bus.
 You will need a Velbus TCP/IP interface available in your network.

 There are a couple of parameters you need to fill in to connect to the Velbus bus:

 - tls
 - host
 - port